How to Create the Ultimate Campfire in Your Own Backyard

 Cue the camp nostalgia—here's everything you need to host a camp out, right at home.

-At the heart of every camp is a fire.
-In your own backyard, a fire pit makes it easy and keeps it contained (event planner Tara Guérard likes the Red Ember Cast Iron Fire Pit, $140; hayneedle.com).
-Spread gravel beneath your fire pit to create a barrier between it and any flammable debris.
 If you choose to light an in-ground fire, check with your town’s public safety office first to confirm local regulations.
 To create extra seating, contact a nearby tree-removal company to get stumps to use as stools.
 Old-school games, like cornhole, horseshoes, and lawn dice, never fail to please.
 You can also look for oversize outdoor versions of Jenga or dominoes.
+Just don't forget a delicious dessert to enjoy by the fire!

 Footed Fire Pit

 Sure, this inflatable pool is great for filling with water and letting the little ones splash around—but it can do more than that!
-When empty and dry, fill it with blankets and throw pillows to create the ultimate backyard lounge.
+When empty and dry, fill it with blankets and throw pillows to create a super comfy-cozy backyard lounge.

 Add some classic lawn games, like cornhole, to your backyard and your house will suddenly become the most popular summer hangout in the neighborhood.